doctorfree/nvim-lazyman/README.md

       printf "\n\tThis will make it incompatible with '-E <config>' in subsequent runs\n" }
     [ "$proceed" ] || {
-      printf "\nDo you wish to proceed with this non-standard initialization?" while true; do
+      printf "\nDo you wish to proceed with this non-standard initialization?\n" while true; do
         read -r -p "Proceed with config in ${name} ? (y/n) " yn case $yn in